juparog/nodejs-juparog/libs/print-table/README.md

 This library is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Feel free to use and modify it according to your needs.

-We hope you find `print-table-ansi` helpful for presenting your tabular data in a visually appealing way!
+We hope you find `print-table` helpful for presenting your tabular data in a visually appealing way!

 ## Contributors ✨